tendermint/atom_one/README.md

 No zero-knowledge proof systems may be adopted on the Cosmos Hub even if they are composed of the approved primitives.

 ## Rule 19.
+Compute/storage/memory limitations

+For the sake of decentralization, accessibility, accountability, and security, the hub and each ICS zone will be restricted such that each can run on a commodity machine.

+## Rule 20.
 Amendment of the Constitution

 This constitution may be modified or additional parts and rules appended by two thirds supermajority of Cosmos Hub governance.